 You also need to consider your ideal yields.
 Do you want your harvest to consist of small or fat buds?
 How much yield do you want to get out of a single plant?

 Thinking about long-day plants and short-day plants is also a consideration to make.
 Short day plants require lots of darkness and short periods of light, while long-day plants are the exact opposite.
-Flowering times also come into play, because some plants take longer to flower.
+Flowering times also come into play, because some plants take longer to grow in flowering stage.
 If you don’t know exactly how long your plants are going to flower – or how long the light length needs to be – you are going to get yourself into trouble.

 Clones, on the other hand, are better at showing quick results.
 When you pick clones over seeds, you will have a stronger plant that will have a preset sex.
 You don’t have to worry about wasting seeds because you accidentally grew males, and the clones are already on their way to becoming fully grown adult plants.
 They offer a faster turn-around time, too.